Skip to main content Skip to secondary navigation

 • Grad Gateway: provides prospective students with information for their transition to Stanford (view online).

-• VPGE Website: prospective students will also find an abundance of information on the VPGE website.
+• VPGE website: prospective students will also find an abundance of information on the VPGE website.

-4. Graduate Recruitment and Diversity Day (GRAD Diversity Day)
+5. Graduate Recruitment and Diversity Day (GRAD Diversity Day)

-5. Graduate Student Fellowships for New Admits
+6. Graduate Student Fellowships for New Admits

-6. Graduate Student Funding Opportunities for Current Students
+7. Graduate Student Funding Opportunities for Current Students

 By Student Application

-By Nomination from School Dean’s Office - Information about the nomination process will be shared with school staff on February 10, 2023.
+Information about the nomination process will be shared with school staff on February 12, 2024.

-7. Professional Development Programs for Graduate Students
+8. Professional Development Programs for Graduate Students

 The VPGE office partners with schools, degree programs, and many other units on campus to offer workshops and experiences for students to build their academic and professional skills.